Caviar of the East: 3 Benefits of Consuming Bird Nest Drink During Pregnancy

 Anti-ageing and improve skin condition

 The main factors that lead to skin damage are photo-ageing, inflammation, and scratch wounds.
-In this regard, the consumption of bird nest can supplement the body with cytokinin — a hormone that promotes cell division — and Epidermal Growth Factor (EGF) proteins, which help stimulate, increase, and regenerate various cells.
+In this regard, the consumption of a bird nest drink regularly can supplement the body with cytokinin — a hormone that promotes cell division — and Epidermal Growth Factor (EGF) proteins, which help stimulate, increase, and regenerate various cells.

-How to Cook Bird Nest?
+How to Make a Bird Nest Drink?

 You can prepare bird nest drink in 3 simple steps: